Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 Adding the LINBIT Repository

-To add the repository to your system, execute the following commands as root:
+To add the repository to your system, enter the following commands as the root user:

 # add-apt-repository -y ppa:linbit/linbit-drbd9-stack